Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

 moat https://www.semianalysis.com/p/google-we-have-no-moat-and-neither
 Most Advanced Yet Acceptable (MAYA) UX concept network effect
-Next Larger Context = always design a thing by considering it in its next larger context — a chair in a room, a room in a house, a house in a city... https://skamille.medium.com/the-next-larger-context-3970afaa8fb2 no one was ever fired for using... path to commercial viability = Ex.
+Next Larger Context = always design a thing by considering it in its next larger context — a chair in a room, a room in a house, a house in a city... https://skamille.medium.com/the-next-larger-context-3970afaa8fb2 (see also shearing layers) no one was ever fired for using... path to commercial viability = Ex.
 X moonshots "proved much longer and riskier than hoped" principle -- end-to-end principle = fundamental principle of the Internet in which the role of a network is to reliably deliver data from willing senders to willing receivers